Conveyor belt for agriculture

 Different operational scenarios have varying requirements for conveyor belt width, speed, and surface treatment: Harvesting and sorting require a medium-width belt of 300-600mm and a low speed of 0.1-0.5m/s, with a non-slip or textured surface.
 Cleaning and packaging require water-resistant and corrosion-resistant materials with adjustable speeds of 0.2-1m/s.
 Long-distance transport requires a high-strength belt with a width of 600-1000mm, a medium-to-high speed of 1-2m/s, and possibly an anti-slip design.
 The surface treatment should balance cleanability and durability, such as an antimicrobial coating or an easy-to-wash structure.

-Conveyor belts for agriculture have a wide range of applications.
+Conveyor belt for agriculture have a wide range of applications.
 During field harvesting, mobile conveyor belts are often used for the initial transfer of crops such as potatoes, sugar beets, and onions, reducing manual handling.
 In fruit and vegetable processing plants, conveyor belts are used in conjunction with cleaning and grading machines to automatically clean, sort, and grade products, ensuring consistent product quality.
 In grain storage, large rubber conveyor belts are used to transport wheat, corn, soybeans, and other products, facilitating loading and unloading.
 In cold chain logistics and packaging, PU or PVC food-grade conveyor belts are used to transport packaging boxes and frozen foods, maintaining production line continuity.
 Furthermore, some smart agricultural parks combine conveyor belts with automatic sorting robots to achieve fully automated logistics and transportation.
 Conveyor belts for agriculture are not only highly efficient tools for the primary processing and distribution of agricultural products, but also crucial equipment for promoting the mechanization and intelligentization of modern agriculture.